 If you want to get creative you could also use a mixture of ingredients, for example a combination of chicken and prawn.

-This dish uses Shaoxing rice wine which you can find in most Asian supermarkets.
+- Shaoxing rice wine can be found in most Asian supermarkets.
 However, if you cannot find this, substitute with some dry sherry instead or at a push some dry white wine.

 Can this recipe be made ahead of time?